andrewcooke/ParserCombinator.jl/README.md

 Parsec) - it can include caching (memoization) but does not handle left-recursive grammars.

-ParComb can parse any iterable type (not just strings).
+ParserCombinator can parse any iterable type (not just strings).

 ## Example